Memoirs of a Professional Trader

 Reaction vs. Anticipation

-The difference between reacting to the market and anticipating it often marks the transition from struggle to consistency.
+The difference between reacting to the market and anticipating it marked the transition from struggle to consistency.
 While the majority respond to what just happened, a smaller group trains their focus on what’s about to unfold.
-They don’t predict—they prepare.
+It’s not about predicting—but preparing.

 Markets Already Look Ahead

 And the irony is this: markets themselves are already looking ahead.
 Prices don’t reflect the present—they discount the future.
 By the time a move is visible on a chart, it’s often pricing in expectations, not current conditions.
-A trader who only reacts to what is visible on a price chart is effectively trading the past.
-To develop any lasting edge, a trader must also learn to discount what comes next—just like the market does.
+As a struggling trader who only reacted to what was visible on the price chart, I was effectively trading the past.
+To develop any lasting edge, the focus had to shift towards discounting what comes next—just like the market does.

 Reading the Market’s Signals